Herder–farmer conflicts in Nigeria

 between Fulani herders and non-Fulani farmers.
 The conflicts have been especially prominent in the Middle Belt (North Central) since the return of democracy in 1999.
 More recently, they have deteriorated into attacks on farmers by Fulani herders.

 Attacks have also taken place in Northwestern Nigeria against farmers who are mainly Hausa, who are almost entirely Muslim.
 Many Fulani communities, who are usually farmers, have also been attacked and raided by Fulani bandits and other militias.
 The conflict has taken on religious and ethnic dimensions: many of the farmers are Christians of various ethnicities while most of the herders are Muslim Fulani.
 Thousands of people have died since the attacks began.
-Sedentary farming in rural communities are often target of attacks because of their vulnerability.
+Sedentary farming in rural communities are often targets of attacks because of their vulnerability.
 There are fears that the conflict will spread to other West African countries, but that has often been downplayed by governments in the region.
 Attacks on herders have also led them to retaliating by attacking other communities.